Lead Paint Inspections

 $275 is an approximate cost for a full risk reduction inspection of most small single-family houses or row homes with vinyl windows and up to 9 rooms.
 This includes the interior and exterior lead paint visual inspection, 10 dust samples including all associated lab fees and a control sample (field blank), overnight shipping to the lab, and an MDE Risk Reduction Certificate sent by email when lab results come back.
 Total costs vary based on the size of the property and types of windows (see details above).

 Onsite time for most lead inspections is 30-40 minutes.
 Turnaround time for lab analysis is about 5 business days from the day of sampling.
-Rush lab processing including next-day and same-day service is available for an additional fee ($5 per sample to speed up the lab processing by 2 days).
+Rush lab processing including next-day and same-day service may be available for an additional fee.

 How long does it take to get a Lead Paint Inspection Certificate?